The Number of Solar Panels It Takes to Power an Electric Vehicle from Your Roof or Car Port

 My utility affiliation (net-metering) allows me to obtain a credit for each and every kWh that I generate over my monthly consumption.
 I can bring this credit forward every month, to cover the cost of the energy I utilize in the winter when my production is low.
 I gain the retail value of my excess month-to-month power generation as well as develop a credit over the summertime to use during the following winter season.

-have a Nissan Leaf with 7000 miles on the odometer.
+I have a Nissan Leaf with 7000 miles on the odometer.
 I’ve had it for two years and drive it in a 30 to 50-mile radius.
 I charge it at home and pay nothing for gas.

 As with all electric vehicles, my upkeep expense is exceptionally low.
 In fact, so far, my upkeep has actually been - zero.
 My solar panels power both my home and all my neighborhood transportation while lowering my cost of ownership for both my residence and my car.

+Throughout winter, mileage may drop by 25% due to temperature extremes.
 (Incidentally, gas economy for ICE, fossil-fuel cars goes down substantially in severe climates, but few people seem to notice.)
 On the other hand, during moderate seasons and in warmer climates, most EVs obtain substantially much better miles per kWh.
 For instance, the Chevy Bolt can drive up to 6 miles on 1 kwh during a warm season.

 Solar-powered Transportation